 Photons are thus made up of an equal number of positively and negatively charge quanta in the closed state.

-As for the exact composition of the photon, it can be derived from the well known phenomenon of electron-positron pair production.
+As for the exact composition of the photon, it can be derived from the phenomenon of electron-positron pair production.